-Course Title BA ГТЕ ERY TE ECH NOLOGY Course Code 2 2 В Т 6 0 E В T N Credits 04 L-T-P 3 - 0 -0 CIE 10 00 m ark s (: 50% we eigh tage e) SEE 100 marks (50% weightage)
+Course Title В AT' TER ΥT ECH INO LOGY Course Code 2 3 В Т 6 О E В T E Credits 03 L-T-P 3 - 0 -0 CIE 100 0 ma arks (50)% weig htag ge) SEE 100 marks (50% weightage)

 COURSE DESCRIPTION: Energy markets are undergoing game-changing changes in the modern world.
 In our daily life, batteries are used for a variety of things.
 Mobile phones, inverters, electric cars, automotive applications, solar energy storage systems, and many other products require batteries.
 This course deals with the fundamentals of batteries, classifications, performance characteristics, energy, and power measurement.
-Further, it focuses on the chemistry of primary batteries, their types, and chargedischarge characteristics.
+Further, it focuses on the chemistry of primary batteries, their types, and charge-discharge characteristics.
 The next segment of the course deals with the construction and working of rechargeable or secondary batteries.
 The course emphasizes the need and functioning of various types of fuel cells.
 The construction and working of lithium-ion battery packs used in electrical vehicles are discussed in this course.